 ‘Westworld’ was another popular show, also an award circuit favourite that won’t be returning within the eligibility window for this year, with the next season scheduled for 2020, thus rendering Jeffrey Wright and Ed Harris ineligible too.
-The other major shakeup I expect is that ‘Game of Thrones’, currently airing its finale and absolutely crunching the numbers, will look to finally introduce a nomination in this category, earlier having been nominated only for the supporting actor/actress category, or outstanding ensemble/cast.
+The other major shakeup I expect is from ‘Game of Thrones’, that is increasingly getting difficult to predict given its almost decade long tryst with the Emmys and given how its final season has turned out.
+Nothing is for certain even now, but the show might finally be looking to have a nomination in the lead actor category.

 While we discuss the individual strength of all these nominees as we read about them in the following writeup, I honestly think that the nominations have little to no chance of landing up outside this bracket.
 Predicting winners, however, will be a completely different ballgame altogether.
 You see, the thing with uniformly good performances over years is that you surely know who is going to be running in the race.
 However, when it comes to deciding the winner, everyone would then seem to have a worthy claim or a plausible shot at the title.
-That being said, read on to find out who are the strongest contenders for Best Actor – Drama Series this year.
-Here are our predictions for the best actor nominations for a Drama series at the Emmys 2019.
+That being said, read on to find out our predictions for the best actor nominations for a Drama series at the Emmys 2019.

-This is probably a far-fetched one, but I am still going to go ahead nonetheless for the sake of predicting.
-While most of the actors I have listed in this category have almost certain nominations, with only their wins hanging in the balance, Brian Cox’s nomination is still a looming question and a strictly 50-50 shot.
-That is in no way reflective of the fantastic work he does on ‘Succession’, due for a second season renewal this year.
+WIth Kit Harington’s sure shot nomination in the kitty earlier, I wasn’t so sure about this one, but now since that slot has opened up, a nomination shouldn’t be a question for Brian Cox for playing the patriarch in ‘Succession’, due for a second season renewal this year.
 Its first season, while not exactly a home run either, proved to be right among the top for HBO’s excellent slate of shows.
 Plus, the show remained largely snubbed at the Golden Globes last year.
 While that is mostly an indication of a show’s fate at the Emmys, ‘Succession’ might just make a comeback and this would seem like a plausible route rather than aiming for the major one.
 This is to show he might still be in the race and that it might be too soon to write off a nomination for him at least.

 If there is one thing that doesn’t look to change for Netflix’s atmospheric drama, it is that it’s seriously got Jason Bateman going for it.
 As with its first season, while the plot of the series itself may have repeatedly faltered and picked up, Bateman (and co-star Laura Linney) have managed to turn in consistently engaging performances, and I can comfortably and fairly predict a nomination for both, especially for Bateman who has also served the show in multiple capacities including director for a handful of episodes and executive producer for the series.
 However, though the second season may have turned out to be slightly better in my opinion than the first, when it comes to who wins, Netflix will have to put in some serious muscle behind Bateman if they need to secure a win.